eltaline/wza/OPTIONS.md

 - -show string
         --show=/path/to/file.bolt - shows regular files and/or values in single Bolt archive
 - -threads int
-        --threads=1 - parallel mass packing or unpacking (compaction (with --overwrite), is single-threaded for security) Maximum value: 256 (default 1)
+        --threads=1 - parallel mass packing or unpacking (compaction/defragmentation (with --overwrite), is single-threaded for security) Maximum value: 256 (default 1)
 - -tmpdir string
         --tmpdir=/tmp/wza - temporary directory for splitting a list of files between threads
 - -trytimes int